MishcondeReya/Covid-19-CTI/README.md

 - 11 March 2020.
 Crowdstrike.
 Cybersecurity in the Time of COVID-19: Keys to Embracing (and Securing) a Remote Workforce. https://www.crowdstrike.com/blog/securing-a-remote-workforce-in-the-time-of-covid-19/
 - Cyber Readiness Institute.
 Securing a Remote Workforce. https://cyberreadinessinstitute.org/images/CRI-Securing-a-Remote-Workforce.pdf

+Guides from vendors on the secure deployment of their remote working and conferencing tools, along with security advisory and subscription information are available in the [Remote Working PSIRT](https://github.com/cydea/remote-working-psirt) project.

 ## Cybersecurity Reports